 On this page:

-The San Mateo County Planning & Building Department Counter is closed until further notice.
-Instead, please contact us at one of the email addresses below where your request will be processed as quickly as possible.
-Please contact:
+Contact us at one of the email addresses below where your request will be processed as quickly as possible.

 - General Information – firstname.lastname@example.org

 - Building – email@example.com

 During the current closure, we are accepting applications for building permits in two ways: 1) via our Accela Online Permit Center, or 2) via Email.
 Please read on for further instructions.

 Online Permit Applications - Only the following over-the-counter Building Permits are offered online: